-The St. Louis Public Schools assures that it will provide information and referral services necessary to assist the State in the implementation of early intervention services for infants and toddlers eligible for the Missouri First Steps Program.
+The Saint Louis Public Schools assures that it will provide information and referral services necessary to assist the State in the implementation of early intervention services for infants and toddlers eligible for the Missouri First Steps Program.

-St. Louis Public Schools has developed adopted the Missouri State Plan for Special Education.
+The Saint Louis Public School District has adopted the Missouri State Plan for Special Education.
 This plan may be reviewed at the Office of Special Education during regular business hours.

-The St. Louis Public Schools assures that education records personally identifiable information collected, used, or maintained by the agency for the purposes of identification, evaluation, placement or provision of FAPE of children with disabilities may be inspected and/or reviewed by their parents/guardians and students 18 years of age or older (eligible students).
+The Saint Louis Public School District assures that education records and/or personally identifiable information collected, used, or maintained by the agency for the purposes of identification, evaluation, placement or provision of FAPE of children with disabilities may be inspected and/or reviewed by their parents/guardians and by students 18 years of age or older (eligible students).
 Parents/guardians and eligible students may request an amendment to the educational record if the parent/guardian or eligible student believes the record is inaccurate, misleading, or violates the privacy or other rights of their child.

-Parents Parents/guardians and eligible students have the right to file complaints with the Student Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C., 20202-85204605 or the Missouri Department of Elementary and Secondary Education Division of Special Education - Compliance, P.O.
-Box 480, Jefferson City, MO 65102 concerning alleged failures by the district to meet the requirements of the Family Educational Rights and Privacy Act (FERPA).
+Parents/guardians and eligible students have the right to file a complaint with the Student Privacy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C., 20202-85204605 or the Missouri Department of Elementary and Secondary Education Division of Special Education - Compliance, P.O.
+Box 480, Jefferson City, MO 65102, concerning alleged failures by the District to meet the requirements of the Family Educational Rights and Privacy Act (FERPA).